lucalves/lucalves/README.md

 ## About me

-I am a Software Engineer living in Brazil, working at Randstad Brasil.

-I love the power that technology has in solving real-life problems.
-I am currently working on web and mobile development.
+I am a Software Engineer based in Brazil, working at Randstad Brasil.
+My passion lies in harnessing the power of technology to solve real-life challenges.
+I specialize in web and mobile development, focusing on creating scalable, efficient, and user-centric solutions.

 ## Personal things